wrzchwc/simulated-annealing-tsp/readme.md

 ## Introduction

-The task aimed to create the implementation algorithm for solving TSP based on the [Simulated annealing technique](https://en.wikipedia.org/wiki/Simulated_annealing).
+The task aimed to create the implementation of an algorithm for solving TSP based on the [Simulated annealing technique](https://en.wikipedia.org/wiki/Simulated_annealing).

 The process of verifying the accuracy and correctness of created algorithms was based on the test instances come from